 The GulfTerra Merger transactions were recorded using the purchase method of accounting.
 Purchase accounting requires us to allocate the cost of a business combination to the assets acquired and liabilities assumed based on their estimated fair values.
-Enterprise engaged an independent third-party business valuation expert to assess the fair value of GulfTerra's and the South Texas midstream asset's tangible and intangible assets.
-As of September 30, 2005, our purchase price and purchase price allocation related to the GulfTerra Merger were final.
+Enterprise has engaged an independent third-party business valuation expert to assess the fair value of GulfTerra's and the South Texas midstream asset's tangible and intangible assets.
+This information will assist management in the development of a definitive allocation of the overall purchase price of the GulfTerra Merger transactions.